Along the way we make a stopover at Wat Arum, the temple of Dawn, before continuing to

 Mai

-which is 30 miles northwards of Chiang Mai.
-Visit the
+miles northwards of Chiang Mai.
+Visit the elephant camp set

-elephant camp set in a lush jungle area and watch the
+in a lush jungle area and watch the many elephants perform

-elephants playing basketball and painting.
-The highlight of the
+basketball and painting.
+The highlight of the day is our

-day is our exhilarating elephant trek through the jungle, past bamboo
+exhilarating elephant trek through the jungle, past bamboo trees and

 Then relax as we board a short bamboo raft trip along the Mae Taeng